alex-robinson/coordinates/README.md

-For a more complete example based on similar definitions, see the test program **test_ccsm3.f90**, which includes mapping tests to various regional domains and back to the global grid, as defined in the paper about oblique stereographics projections by Reerink et al. (2010): www.geosci-model-dev.net/3/13/2010/ The example can be made by calling `make ccsm3`.
+For a more complete example based on similar definitions, see the test program **test_ccsm3.f90**, which includes mapping tests to various regional domains and back to the global grid, as defined in the paper about oblique stereographic projections by Reerink et al. (2010): www.geosci-model-dev.net/3/13/2010/ The example can be made by calling `make ccsm3`.

 ## Projections

-Documentation needed.
+The coordinates library has the ability to manipulate projected grids - Cartesian representations of curvilinear coordinates.
+Currently only oblique stereographic (including polar stereographic) projections are supported.

+### Oblique stereographic projections

+The algorithms implemented by Reerink et al. (2010, see www.geosci-model-dev.net/3/13/2010/) are used to transform coordinates between latlon and stereographic coordinates.
+These algorithms were ported from the OBLIMAP2 package.

+To define a given projected coordinate system, three parameters are needed: the latlon center of the grid (phi, lambda) and the angle alpha, which represents the level at which the Cartesian plane slices through the spherical surface.
+Typical values are (as in Reerink et al, 2010):

+Greenland: phi=72°, lambda=-40°, alpha=7.5°
+Antarctica: phi=-90°, lambda=0°, alpha=19.0°

+Typically the smaller the extent of the Cartesian domain, the smaller the value of alpha that should be used.

 ## Distance calculations